Alfred P. Sloan Foundation

 The Sloan Grant is available to undergraduate and graduate students in any of the seven SCA divisions.
 You must:

 - Be a current student

 - Be an SCA major (applies to undergrads)

 - Have a minimum GPA of 3.0

-- All applicants are required to submit a Science Adviser's Report, approved by a legitimate scientist, either a USC faculty member or a scientist from outside the university.
+- Submit a Science Adviser's Report, approved by a legitimate scientist, either a USC faculty member or a scientific expert from outside USC.

 - Further submission guidelines are listed on the SCA Scholarship Web page.

 - Applications are reviewed by an SCA faculty panel.

 - Final selections are reviewed and decided on by the Sloan Foundation.